albionlawrence/fluid_lectures/Book/_build/html/_sources/chapter1/Vorticity_dynamics.md

 flows to describe such a system.
 As we will see in a few weeks (and as discussed in the text), this turns out to be important for understanding basic aerodynamics.

-However, you may recall the picture such as the dpg which graces the notes of this textbook; or you may think about what happens when you drag your hand fast enought through still water.
+However, you may recall the picture such as the dog which graces the notes of this textbook; or you may think about what happens when you drag your hand fast enought through still water.
 Turbulent vortices appear.
 Howe is this consistent with the above?
 The answer is that we have ignored the effects of *viscosity*.
 As we will see starting next week, viscosity can generate and dissipate vorticity, and it becomes important